-Achalasia is a disorder in which the rhythmic contractions of the esophagus are absent, the lower esophageal sphincter does not relax normally, and the resting pressure of the lower esophageal sphincter is increased.
+Achalasia is a disorder in which the rhythmic contractions of the esophagus (called peristalsis) are absent or impaired, the lower esophageal sphincter does not relax normally, and the resting pressure of the lower esophageal sphincter is increased.

 Achalasia may occur at any age but usually begins, almost unnoticed, between the ages of 20 and 60 and then progresses gradually over many months or years.

-Achalasia results from a malfunction of the nerves controlling the rhythmic contractions of the esophagus.
-The cause of the nerve malfunction is not known, but viral and autoimmune causes are suspected.
-Certain tumors may cause achalasia either by directly narrowing (constricting) the lower esophageal sphincter or by infiltrating the nerves of the esophagus.
-Chagas disease, which causes the destruction of clusters of nerve cells (autonomic ganglia), may also result in achalasia.
+Achalasia results from a malfunction of the nerves (called denervation) controlling the rhythmic contractions of the esophagus.
+The cause of the denervation is not known, but viral and autoimmune causes are suspected.
+Certain tumors may cause an achalasia–like disorder either by directly narrowing (constricting) the lower esophageal sphincter or by infiltrating the nerves of the esophagus.
+Chagas disease, an infection that causes the destruction of clusters of nerve cells (autonomic ganglia), may also result in achalasia.

-Doctors usually also insert a small tube into the esophagus to take pressure measurements of the contractions (esophageal manometry—see Manometry).
-Often, doctors examine the esophagus through a flexible viewing tube (esophagoscopy—see Endoscopy).
-During an esophagoscopy, the doctor performs a biopsy (removal of tissue samples for examination under a microscope) to make sure the symptoms are not caused by cancer at the lower end of the esophagus.
+Doctors usually insert a small tube into the esophagus to take pressure measurements of the esophagus and lower esophageal sphincter (esophageal manometry).
+Often, doctors examine the esophagus through a flexible viewing tube (esophagoscopy).
+During an esophagoscopy, the doctor may do a biopsy (removal of tissue samples for examination under a microscope) to make sure the symptoms are not caused by cancer at the lower end of the esophagus.

-Achalasia that is caused by cancer at the gastroesophageal junction can be diagnosed by computed tomography (CT—see Computed Tomography and Magnetic Resonance Imaging) of the chest and abdomen or by an endoscopic ultrasound (a tiny ultrasound probe on the tip of an endoscope is passed through the mouth into the stomach—see Ultrasound Scanning (Ultrasonography)).
+Some disorders, such as cancer at the gastroesophageal junction, can cause symptoms similar to achalasia, so doctors may do additional tests to rule out these other disorders.
+Cancer at the gastroesophageal junction can be diagnosed by computed tomography (CT) of the chest and abdomen or by an endoscopic ultrasound (an ultrasound probe on the tip of an endoscope is passed through the mouth into the stomach).

-No treatment restores peristalsis.
+No treatment restores peristalsis of the esophagus.
 The aim of treatment is to relieve symptoms by decreasing pressure in the lower esophageal sphincter.

-The first treatment is to dilate the sphincter mechanically by inflating a large balloon inside it.
-This procedure helps about 85% of the time, but repeated dilations may be needed.
+There are two main treatment options for relieving the symptoms of achalasia that are effective and have similar outcomes.
+The first is called balloon dilation.
+This option involves dilating the sphincter mechanically by inflating a large balloon inside it.
+This procedure helps over 85% of the time, but repeated dilations may be needed.
 In fewer than 2% of people with achalasia, the esophagus ruptures during the dilation procedure.
 Esophageal rupture leads to severe inflammation in the chest outside the esophagus (mediastinitis) and, in rare cases, is fatal if not treated appropriately.
 Immediate surgery is needed to close the rupture in the wall of the esophagus.

 Certain drugs can help relax the sphincter.
-They have limited effectiveness but may prolong the time between dilations.
+They have limited effectiveness but may prolong the time between balloon dilations or botulinum toxin injections.
 The most common drugs are nitrates (for example, isosorbide dinitrate placed under the tongue before meals) or calcium channel blockers (for example, nifedipine).

 Generic NameSelect Brand Names